InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 Following the introduction, join the tutorials, participate BoF breakouts, and work on the Reproducible Resource Challenge.

-On Thursday, 11 AM Pacific Time, 2 PM Eastern Time, participants will present their registration processing pipelines, results, and discuss lessons learned.
+On Thursday, 11 AM Pacific Time, 2 PM Eastern Time, participants will delegate one member to present their registration processing pipelines, results, and discuss lessons learned.

 # Agenda